smunir2001/2022-Complete-Python-Bootcamp/Section 1 - Introduction to Python Data Types/Section1Notes.md

 stop is the index you will go up to (but not include)

 step is the size of the "jump" you take.
+## Lists in Python
+Lists are __ordered sequences__ that can hold a __variety__ of object types.

+They use [] brackets and commas to separate objects in the list.
+* [1, 2, 3, 4, 5]

+Lists support indexing and slicing.
+Lists can be nested and also have a variety of useful methods that can be called off of them.
+## Dictionaries in Python
+Dictionaries are __unordered mappings__ for storing objects.
+Previously we saw how lists store objects in an ordered-sequence, dictionaries use a __key-value pairing__ instead.

+This key-value pair allows users to quickly grab objects without needing to know an index location.
+## Tuples in Python
+Tuples are very similar to lists.
+However, they have one key difference: immutability.

+Once an element is inside a tuple, it cannot be reassigned.

+Tuples use parenthesis: (1, 2, 3)
+## Sets in Python
+Sets are __unordered collections__ of __unique__ elements.

+Meaning there can only be one representative of the same object.
+## Booleans in Python
+Booleans are operators that allow you to convey True or False statements.

+These are very important later on when we deal with control flow and logic!